 Whilst every effort has been made to ensure that the information contained within this manual is complete and accurate, no liability can be accepted for any errors or omissions.

+Please note:

-Please note products are subject to continual development and may be subject to change without notice.
+Products are subject to continual development and may be subject to change without notice.
+Regularly check our product pages at www.Jasic.co.uk for revision updated operating manuals.